 It seems WordPress is trying to imitate competitors like Medium and so on.
 Why try to blend in, when you can stand out?

 So far, WordPress has always been innovative.
-However, this change is too drastic, as far as I’m concerned.
+However, this change is too drastic.

 No doubt some people are geeking over the robust benefits of Gutenberg.
 However, not everyone is a techie or geek.
-Not everyone wants to modify a web page and so on.
+Not everyone wants to change a web page, and so on.

-Sadly, Gutenberg is coming whether we like it or not.
+Sadly, Gutenberg is coming whether or not we like it.
 WordPress is going to force it down on us regardless of how we feel.